sentairanger/Torvalds-Computer-Vision/README.md

 ### Needed Items

 To get things started I had my Raspberry Pi Robot which uses the Devastator Tank Mobile Platform from DFRobot.
 I had a Pi Zero W as well as a generic USB power supply, 6 AA batteries and two HDD LEDs and LED bezels for eyes.
 For the motor controller I used the one included with the CamJam Edukit 3.
 I had a Pi Camera mounted on a 3D printed mount.
 To get things started I had to install OpenCV using the instructions from the link above.
+However, that did change with the installation of Openvino on the Pi.

 ### Getting everything running

-Note: the Pi Camera must be enabled using `sudo raspi-config` or the Raspberry Pi Configuration menu.
+Note: the Pi Camera must be enabled using `sudo raspi-config` or go to Preferences > Raspberry Pi Configuration > Interfaces.
+Under the Interfaces menu, click on Enable on the Camera section.
 After everything was set up I connected a monitor and bluetooth keyboard/mouse controller to get the code running.
 Every time I ran any code I had to invoke the `export LD_PRELOAD=/usr/lib/arm-linux_gnueabihf/libatomic.so` variable because otherwise it would not run.
 Now if you compiled OpenCV this would not be needed.
 Also note that if you are going to install the headless version of OpenCV make sure you only install it on CLI environment not a GUI one.
 I did that and it kept giving me issues until I uninstalled and replaced it with the correct version.
 So here is what each piece of code does and how to run it.
 I will add more to this as time goes by:

 * `contours.py` takes three images of what it sees and outputs them as `with-contours.jpg`, `masked.jpg` and `original.jpg`.
 The masked image is in black and white and masks the color that it sees.
 The contours image is the image that draws a green line on the color itself.
 The `contours_big.jpg` and `masked_big.jpg` images are examples you can reference.
 To run it, type `python3 contours.py` or `python contours.py ` if you are running a virtual environment.
 If you did not compile OpenCV and you used Danny Staple's instructions from the link provided please export the LD_PRELOAD variable first.